Skip to main content

 note

 An upcoming release of QuestNav will include AprilTag detection to periodically and automatically reset the pose to a field relative position, potentially making this method unnecessary.
-However, it may still be used to provide positional updates from other systems (auto start positions, PhotonVision, etc.)
+However, it may still be used to provide positional updates from other systems (auto start positions, Limelight, PhotonVision, etc.)

 info